 There are also local clubs you can become a part of as well, which many dog trainers and veterinarians recommend for pet owners.
 It's beneficial to both you and your Fido for many reasons, no least of which is strengthening the bond between you two as well as keeping your dog active, exercised and in top shape.

-Your dog must be at least 18 months to compete, and this is a good thing.
+Your dog must be at least 18 months old to compete, and this is a good thing.
 Puppies are still developing their bones, so doing high jumps can cause them to have problems that can scar them for life.
+If your pooch doesn't qualify yet, there are plenty of other dog-friendly sports to get into.

-When training a puppy just lay the bar on the ground and have them step over it.
+When training a puppy for agility, to start with, simply lay the bar on the ground and have them step over it.
 For small dogs they are usually ready for jumping at a year old, but for big dogs can take anywhere from 18 months to two years to fully develop.

 Check with your vet to see if your dog is ready for jumps.
 Your Fido should also be well socialized, because there are bound to be distractions and he will be off leash.
 He should be friendly to both people and other dogs.